Day 85 of a Year Long Road Trip Along America’s Scenic Byways

 The leaf covered, nature trail wound through a forest of dogwoods, magnolias, pine, cypress, beech, ash and more.
 We crossed a wooden bridge and continued to the one mile marker before turning around.
-Upon returning to the trailhead, we inspected the small sink holes nearby for a white cave crayfish known to climb up from the caves to forage for food…no luck…but lots of luck upon my return to the dive tower.
+Upon returning to the trailhead, we inspected the small sink holes nearby for a white cave crayfish known to climb up from the caves to forage for food.…While I had no luck seeing the crayfish, I had lots of luck upon my return to the dive tower.

 Leon Sinks Geological Area

-I moved on to Leon Sinks Geological Area located in the Apalachicola National Forest.
-With three trails to choose from, the dogs and I turned right and shuffled across the sandy trail strewn with pine needles to check out the sinkholes.
+I continued west along the Florida Panhandle to Leon Sinks Geological Area located in the Apalachicola National Forest.
+With three trails to choose from, the dogs and I turned right and shuffled across the sandy path strewn with pine needles to check out the sinkholes.
 I was expecting sinkholes similar to the two small ones at Edward Ball Wakulla Springs State Park (which by the way includes a 1937 lodge offering dinner for two, a boat tour, and room for $99 per couple through most of February), but was pleasantly surprised to see large holes, both wet and dry.

 Nearby, the sapphire colored Big Dismal Sink, extending to a depth of 130 feet, is the deepest of the sinks in this geological area.
 This sink is connected to the Floridian aquifer which provides drinking water for millions of people.
 As I peered through the openings in leaf covered trees, to the sink and fern covered land below, I could hear water trickling from the banks into the sink.